Get started

 Note down the values of

-secret.clientIdandsecret.clientSecretin the Helm command displayed on the DoiT console. -
+secret.clientIdandsecret.clientSecretin the Helm command displayed in the DoiT console.
+Avoid generating the command more than once unless you need new credentials. -

 Copy and run the Helm command to deploy the chart.